A Multi-Physics Eulerian Framework for Long-Term Contrail Evolution

 Modeling persistent contrails also requires microphysical equations that describe the evolution of individual ice particles' mass and shape.
-Accurate parameterization of contrail single-scattering properties, and thus reliable simulation of contrail and contrail-cirrus radiative forcing, requires explicit representation of the crystal nonsphericity \cite{23}.
-Employing the habit dynamic framework by Chen and Lamb \cite{igf1}, and Nelson and Baker \cite{igf2}, the coupled ODEs describing the evolution of ice crystal mass and shape can be written as:
+Accurate parameterization of contrail single-scattering properties, and thus reliable simulation of contrail and contrail-cirrus radiative forcing, requires explicit representation of the crystal nonsphericity (\cite{23}).
+Employing the habit dynamic framework by \cite{igf1}, and \cite{igf2}, the coupled ODEs describing the evolution of ice crystal mass and shape can be written as:

 In the above, $m$ is the individual ice particle mass, $\mathcal{V}$ corresponds to the volume of an individual ice particle, while $\phi$ represents the individual ice-particle shape index, defined as $\phi := \frac{c}{a}$, where $a$ is the equatorial radius and $c$ is the transverse radius; $\phi > 1$ indicates columnar (prolate) crystals and $\phi < 1$ denotes plate-like (oblate) crystals. $T:=T(\mathbf{x},t)$ is the spatiotemporal temperature field, and $s_i:=s_i(\mathbf{x,t})$ represents the spatiotemporal background/ambient ice supersaturation field.
-In addition, $\Gamma^*$ is known as Inherent Growth Factor (IGF), and ($f_\mathcal{V}:=f_\mathcal{V}(a,\phi,\mathbf{x},t)$) denotes the volumetric growth rate of individual ice particles (see Appendix \ref{apE}, and \ref{apF})\footnote{Notably, parameterizations of ice-vapor growth exert a first-order control on cold-cloud behavior \cite{19,20}.
+In addition, $\Gamma^*$ is known as Inherent Growth Factor (IGF), and ($f_\mathcal{V}:=f_\mathcal{V}(a,\phi,\mathbf{x},t)$) denotes the volumetric growth rate of individual ice particles (see Appendix \ref{apE}, and \ref{apF})\footnote{Notably, parameterizations of ice-vapor growth exert a first-order control on cold-cloud behavior \cite{10,20}.
 While laboratory and theoretical advances have yielded useful, approximate growth models, the detailed physical processes governing ice-crystal development remain incompletely characterized.
 In addition, the ice crystal quantities measured at different temperatures cannot be directly incorporated into the capacitance model, a formulation that nonetheless underlies many atmospheric ice-growth simulations (see e.g., \cite{21,13}).
 This inconsistency highlights a persistent gap between process-oriented laboratory observations and the bulk parameterization employed in large-scale atmospheric models.}.

 For completeness, we note that laboratory evidence suggests the aspect ratio of ice crystals remains constant during sublimation.
 This is attributed to the uniformity of vapor density along the crystal surface, which results in shape preservation throughout the sublimation process \cite{13,14,15}.